 Some newly published research programme reports, and the abstracts of all published reports, are profiled in the quarterly NZTA Research newsletter.
 If you would like to go on the mailing list to receive this newsletter please email email@example.com.

 Links to all research programme reports are on the ARRB/Austroads road research register (external link).
 This register contains land transport related research information from throughout Australasia.

-The NZTA also provide an email notification when research reports have been published to the website.
+The Transport Agency also provides an email notification when research reports have been published to the website.
 If you would like to be added to this email list, please email firstname.lastname@example.org.

-A list of all NZTA research programme active research projects is also available, and this list includes any projects that are being procured.
+A list of all Transport Agency research programme active research projects is also available, and this list includes any projects that are being procured.